 Research Ops: Your closest ally for inclusive insights

-When conducting research, you can prepare the perfect research plan, a flawless prototype, and a detailed mod guide, but without the right participants in the room, you won’t get the insights you need.
+When conducting research, you can prepare the perfect research plan, a flawless prototype, and a detailed mod guide, but without the right participants, you won’t get the insights you need.
 This is true for standard research sessions, but is even more critical for inclusive research.
 At AnswerLab, our Research Operations practice manages two distinct stages of the research process: participant recruiting and session day logistics.
 Here are some best practices we’ve developed along the way to ensure successful and inclusive research sessions.

 Recruiting the right participants

 There are a couple of ways to recruit participants to prioritize inclusivity.
-One way is to require a quota - for example - that at least x number of participants have certain qualities.
-This approach is especially effective if the research goal is specifically about people with these qualities.
+One way is to require a quota - for example - that at least N number of participants have certain qualities.
+This approach is effective if the research goal is specifically about people with these qualities.
 For example, if the product is meant for people with low vision, it’s important to have quotas for participants with varying levels of vision impairments.
 But, if using this approach for more general research, it can lead to tokenization.
 It’s important to note that when recruiting participants of different backgrounds, we don’t ask them to speak on behalf of people with their background.
-You must remember to treat participants as true individuals.
+Remember to treat participants as true individuals.

-For example, while my ethnicity is Indian, I can’t speak on behalf of the majority of Indian Americans.
+For example, my ethnicity is Indian.
+I can’t speak on behalf of the majority of Indian Americans.
 My family speaks a different language than the majority of Indians, we have a different religion, and we even have different food.
 However, that’s not to say I can’t speak about my own experience of growing up with a multicultural background or that my experience wouldn’t resonate with others with similar backgrounds.

 When recruiting, our approach has been to ask the questions from above to get the right mix of participants.